2020 UAlbany Discover U.S. Libraries

 Click on the duration tab for application and payment deadlines.

-This training is suitable for anyone interested in library systems and information science.
-We especially welcome librarians and graduate students.
+This training is suitable for anyone interested in United States’ culture, information management, information science, and librarianship, especially students, faculty, administrators, librarians, and staff.
 While there are no restrictions, please note that all lectures will be delivered in English.

 If you are not eligible to participate in the ESTA visa waiver program, a visa may be required.
 Please contact your home institution for more information regarding the visa application process.
 Please let us know whether you require an invitation letter.

 If you are a member of an organization that is sending 5 or more persons to this training, you may be eligible for a discount.
 Please contact the program advisor for more information.

 Sunday, July 19, 2020 to Saturday, August 1, 2020